Lupus in Dogs: Everything You Need to Know

 Your pet may also respond well to an integrative approach that combines Eastern and Western medicine.
 "Treatment is typically lifelong, and the prognosis is guarded depending on the organ systems involved," explains Dr. Selmer.
 "Although the cutaneous signs are relatively easy to control, systemic signs may not respond well."

 It's also important for you to remember that you play a big role in your pet's treatment process.
 "Flare-ups can occur and client compliance and monitoring have a big influence on the prognosis," says Dr. Selmer.
-It's crucial that you pay very close attention to any changes in your dog's symptoms or behavior.
+It's crucial that you and your dog sitter pay very close attention to any changes in your dog's symptoms or behavior.
 If you notice anything unusual, you should have it checked out by your veterinarian, stresses Dr. Setser.

 Jean Marie Bauhaus is a freelance writer, editor and fantasy author who's written pet articles for The Daily Puppy, The Nest and Paw Nation.
 She lives in Tulsa, Oklahoma, with her husband, two cats and an eight-pound Chihuahua who runs the show.